ServerPress/PrefRepair/README.md

 # PrefRepair
 Tool to recreate or restore entries in the DesktopServer preferences file

-Place file in DesktopServer folder ( Mac - /applications/XAMPP - Windows - c:\xampplite )
+Place file in DesktopServer folder

+Mac - Applications > XAMPP
+Open Terminal and go to Applications > XAMPP
+Type: prefrepair.php

+Windows - c:\xampplite
-Open Terminal and go to the DesktopServer folder/directory Type php c:\xampplite\prefrepair.php -h
+Open Terminal and go to C:\xampplite\ds-plugins\ds-cli\platform\win32
+Type: boot
+Type: c:\xampplite\prefrepair.php

 switches:
 -b ( By default the script will set it to Safari, but you can change this. )